 A Commodore, Vice Commodore, Secretary, Treasurer, and Past Commodore shall be nominated at the annual meeting.
-They will be voted for by mail vote.
+They will be voted for by electronic vote, with ballots being sent to an email address provided by the member.
 Write-in votes will be accepted.
 The candidates receiving the greatest number of votes wins the election to that office.
 The term of office shall be one year: from July I to June 30 of the following year or until successors are elected.
 If an Officer's position becomes vacant before the term of office ends, the person to fill the vacancy shall be elected by the remaining Officers.